ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 > Connect to LNbits account

-LNbits is using LNDhub interface for accounts.
+<p>LNbits is using LNDhub interface for accounts.</p>
-Keep in mind that lndhub interfaces will not provide any on-chain bitcoin address, only Lightning use.
+<p>Keep in mind that lndhub interfaces will not provide any on-chain bitcoin address, only Lightning use.</p>

 1. In your your LNbits instance, go to LNDhub extension and select the wallet you want to connect in Zeus (if you have many).
 2. You could use two types of accounts: "invoice only" (only receive) or "admin" (send/receive).